If you can’t find what you’re looking for after reading through these FAQs, get in touch with us – firstname.lastname@example.org.

 In the same way Kiln dried logs are more efficient than seasoned logs (lower moisture content) Eco briquettes are more efficient than Kiln dried logs due to their extreme low moisture content and compactness.

-Not only is the eco briquettes the most efficient and a better environmental choice, they are also great value for money!
+Not only are the eco briquettes the most efficient and a better environmental choice, they are also great value for money!
 Because you get so much heat output, you will actually need less eco logs than if you were to buy traditional logs.

 Eco logs produce less smoke and will prevent build-up of soot or tar in the chimney or flue which could cause chimney fires.
 REMEMBER to control your airflow on the stove to make the logs burn longer.